 Six Sigma: Optimizing Efficiency in Healthcare

-Robin Earley, MA, CCC-SLP
+Robyn Earley, MA, CCC-SLP

 The growing healthcare organization realized that it had a big problem.
 The senior leadership team needed to strengthen the organization’s market share by increasing participation in ACO’s and other shared savings initiatives.
 One of the key metrics requested by potential partners was data on patient satisfaction.
 Unfortunately, the organization struggled to get a statistically significant number of surveys back from discharged patients.
 How would the company address this issue?

 After several unsuccessful modifications to the process, organizational leadership called upon a newly formed Lean/Six Sigma team to develop a solution.
 This team developed a process that increased survey returns from less than 50% to greater than 75%.
 This resulted in data that clearly and reliably demonstrated high patient satisfaction.
 The results allowed the organization to secure several partnership agreements and obtain a better understanding of their patient’s satisfaction.

 How often have you been part of an organization or practice that has a problem and develops a quick solution that doesn’t seem to last over time?
 What if the proposed answer or solution didn’t even address the real issue?
 Or solved one problem only to create another?

 Like any other business, healthcare suffers from operational hazards.
 To avoid some of these pitfalls, many healthcare leaders have looked to other industries for potential solutions.

 Manufacturing has been utilizing Lean/Six-Sigma methodology to improve production for decades.
 You may have already encountered Lean/Six-Sigma leaders within your own practice or heard of it being applied within other healthcare environments.
 Understanding these concepts can assist in optimizing efficiency while maintaining high quality in a variety of healthcare settings.